-Trump to send astronauts back to the Moon
+Trump to send astronauts back to the moon

 Washington (CNN)President Donald Trump wants to send astronauts where no man has gone before.

-Trump will authorize the acting NASA administrator Robert M. Lightfoot Jr. to "lead an innovative space exploration program to send American astronauts back to the moon, and eventually Mars" during a White House signing ceremony.
+Trump authorized the acting NASA administrator Robert M. Lightfoot Jr. to "lead an innovative space exploration program to send American astronauts back to the moon, and eventually Mars" during a White House signing ceremony.

+Standing with retired astronauts and Vice President Mike Pence, Trump touted the initiative as the first step in establishing a foundation on the moon for "an eventual mission to Mars and perhaps someday to many worlds beyond."

+"The directive I am signing today will refocus America's space program on human exploration and discovery," Trump said.
+"It marks an important step in returning American astronauts to the moon for the first time since 1972 for long-term exploration and use.
+This time we will not only plan on flag and leave our footprint."

+Deputy White House press secretary Hogan Gidley said Monday that Trump's directive came after the National Space Council sent recommendations to the President.

-"The President listened to the National Space Council's recommendations and he will change our nation's human spaceflight policy to help America become the driving force for the space industry, gain new knowledge from the cosmos, and spur incredible technology," deputy White House press secretary Hogan Gidley said Monday.
+"He will change our nation's human spaceflight policy to help America become the driving force for the space industry, gain new knowledge from the cosmos, and spur incredible technology," Gidley said Monday.

-The directive, Gidley said, will push NASA to "refocus ... on its core mission of space exploration" and if Trump does send astronauts back to the moon, they would be the first to visit the lunar landscape since the Apollo 17 mission in 1972.
+The directive, Gidley said, will push NASA to "refocus ... on its core mission of space exploration."

 Trump's pick for NASA administrator -- Jim Bridenstine, a Republican congressman from Oklahoma -- has yet to be confirmed.
 He has come under withering criticism from Sen. Bill Nelson, a Florida Democrat, who wields considerable power over the space program.

-Both Trump and Vice President Mike Pence have made it clear since the 2016 campaign that they would like to send astronauts back to the moon.
+Both Trump and Pence have made it clear since the 2016 campaign that they would like to send astronauts back to the moon.

 During a 2016 campaign event near NASA's Kennedy Space Center in Florida, Trump pledged to "free NASA from the restriction of serving primarily as a logistical agency for low Earth-orbit activities" and "instead refocus on space exploration."